microsoft/CsWinRT/README.md

 [WinUI3.0](https://github.com/Microsoft/microsoft-ui-xaml) is the effort to lift official native Microsoft UI controls and features out of the operating system, so app developers can use the latest controls and visuals on any in-market version of the OS.
 C#/WinRT is needed to support the changes required for lifting the XAML APIs out of Windows.UI.XAML and into Microsoft.UI.XAML.

-However, C#/WinRT is a general effort and is intended to support other scenarios and versions of the .NET runtime, compatible down to .NET Standard 2.0.
+However, C#/WinRT is a general effort and is intended to support other scenarios such as building custom projections and authoring C# components.

 ## Installing and running C#/WinRT